VET FEE-HELP Policy - TAFE NSW

 Further information with regard to roles and responsibilities can be found in the VET FEE-HELP Policy Implementation Guidelines, the TAFE NSW VET FEE-HELP Tuition Fee and Refund Policy, and the TAFE NSW VET FEE-HELP Tuition Fee and Refund Guidelines.

-TAFE NSW National Business will be responsible for managing and monitoring the TAFE NSW VET FEE-HELP Policy and Policy Implementation Guidelines and revising as the need arises.
+TAFE NSW Customer Services will be responsible for managing and monitoring the TAFE NSW VET FEE-HELP Policy and Policy Implementation Guidelines and revising as the need arises.

 - 5.Monitoring, evaluation and reporting requirements